Darkaido/Darkaido/README.md

 ### I am a Computer vision Enthusiastic, Machine Learning enthusiast, Pythonist.

-🌱 I’m currently exploring: My self who can build a great future in Computer vision field.
+🌱 I’m currently exploring various fields in Machine learning so that i can build a great future in Computer vision field/Deep learning field.

 💬 Ask me about: Python, Machine Learning,Computer vision, Jokes, Memes and songs🎧